Skip to main content

 • Term refi - cheapest, if credit and time in business qualify (the range above).

-• Reverse consolidation - one new advance clears the stack and lowers the daily.
+• Reverse consolidation - one new advance covers the stack's payments while you repay it at a lower daily.
+The positions stay in force.
 Faster, costs more.

 • Negotiated workout - no new money; we cut balances and stretch terms with your current funders.